pokt-network/poktroll/docusaurus/docs/develop/developer_guide/debug_tips.md

   the service fee is 1000000000 uPOKT: not enough funds to add service'
 ```

-The output above shows the cause of the transaction failure: insufficient funds.
+The output above shows the cause of the transaction failure: `insufficient funds`.
 Fixing this by adding
 more funds to the corresponding supplier account will allow the transaction to result in the expected
 state transition.